fecgov/openFEC/README.md

 Before you can run this project locally, you'll need an API database and a test database.

 To create your databases, run:

 ```
 createdb cfdm_test
 createdb cfdm_unit_test
 ```

 Load our sample data into the development database (`cfdm_test`) by running:

 ```
 pg_restore --dbname cfdm_test data/subset.dump
 ./manage.py update_all
 ```

 Ignore `user does not exist` error messages.
 Everything will still work!

-**Note**: *FEC and 18F members can set the SQL connection to one of the RDS boxes with:*
+*Note: FEC and 18F members can set the SQL connection to one of the RDS boxes with:*

 ```
 export SQLA_CONN=<psql:address-to-box>
 ```

 *Reach out to a team member to get the actual addresses.*

 #### Set other environment variables
 1. Run:

    ```
    export FEC_WEB_DEBUG=true
    ```

    This shows error details and more verbose request logging.

 2. Run:

    ```
    export FEC_WEB_STYLE_URL=http://localhost:8080/css/styles.css
    export FEC_WEB_API_URL=http://localhost:5000
    export FEC_CMS_URL=http://localhost:8000
    ```

    These are the default URLs to the other local FEC applications.
 For complete set-up instructions, explore our documentation for [fec-style](https://github.com/18F/fec-style/blob/master/README.md), [openFEC-webb-app](https://github.com/18F/openFEC-web-app/blob/develop/README.md), and [fec-cms](https://github.com/18F/fec-cms/blob/develop/README.rst).

    *Note: If you modify your local environment to run these applications at a different address, be sure to update these environment variables to match.*

 3. Run:

    ```
    export FEC_WEB_USERNAME=<username_of_your_choosing>
    export FEC_WEB_PASSWORD=<password_of_your_choosing>
    ```

    Create these account credentials to gain full access to the application.
 You can set them to any username and password of your choosing.

    *Note: 18F and FEC team members will have additional environment variables to set up.
 Please reach out to a team member for detailed information.*

 #### Run locally
 Follow these steps every time you want to work on this project locally.